 Checks

-Ready-to-use validation checks for common testing scenarios, including function-based checks, string matching, comparisons, policy evaluation, check composition, JSON validation, and LLM-powered semantic validation.
+Ready-to-use validation checks: function-based checks, string and regex matching, comparisons, policy evaluation, composition, JSON validation, and LLM judges.

 Function-based Checks